Vivobarefoot Primus Lite 3.5 Review: Max Feel, Minimal Hassle?

 Need more help?
 Read Vivo’s Barefoot Sizing & Width Guide.

 Start slow.
 Use them for walking, mobility work and light lifts for two weeks, then add short run-walk intervals (≤ 1 km).
-Full details are in our Transitioning to Barefoot Shoes barefoot transition plan.
+Full details are in our barefoot transition plan.

 Almost everything underfoot is unchanged.
 The update is an 81 % recycled polyester upper that’s softer, more breathable and colourfast.
 The trade-off is a bit less mid-foot structure, which some athletes notice in explosive cuts.